PerfectlySoft/Perfect/README.md

 	* [MongoDB](Connectors/MongoDB/#mongodb) - Provides connectivity for MongoDB databases.
 * [Examples](Examples/#examples) - A set of examples which show how to utilize Perfect.

+## Getting Started
+After cloning the repository or downloading and expanding the zip, navigate to the Examples directory and open the Examples.xcworkspace file.